Bimonthly vs. Biweekly Pay: Advantages and Disadvantages

 Larger paychecks: Though you only get paid twice per month, a bimonthly pay schedule yields larger paychecks.
 Keep in mind that even though your paychecks may be larger, you paid the same amount at the end of the year no matter your pay frequency.

 Managing deductions: Since benefits typically run on a monthly basis, a semimonthly pay frequency makes benefits such as healthcare deductions easier to manage.
-In comparison, running on a biweekly pay frequency means you have to take care of these deductions using the total amount of annual pay periods.
+In comparison, running on a biweekly pay frequency means you take care of these deductions using the total amount of annual pay periods.

 Biweekly pay schedule disadvantages